pnp/List-Formatting/column-samples/hyperlink-click-count/README.md

-# Count the number of clicks on a link
+# Count the Number of Clicks on a Link

 ## Summary
 This sample demonstrates counting the number of clicks on a link.
 By keeping track of the number of link clicks, you can figure out which links are popular with users.